Export reports from Power BI to PowerPoint

 - Each page in the Power BI report becomes an individual slide in PowerPoint

 - Each page in the Power BI report is exported as a single high resolution image in PowerPoint

 - A link is created in PowerPoint that links to the Power BI report

-Getting your Power BI report exported into PowerPoint is easy.
+Getting your Power BI report exported into PowerPoint is quick.
 Just follow the steps outlined in the next section.

 How to export your Power BI report to PowerPoint

-In the Power BI service, select the Reports section in the left navigation pane to expand that section, then select your report to display it on the canvas.
-You can also select a report from your My Workspace section, or your Favorites, if the report is in either of those locations.
+In the Power BI service, select a report to display it on the canvas.
+You can also select a report from your Home page, Apps, or any other section on your left navpane.

-When the report you want to export to PowerPoint is displayed on the canvas, select File > Export to PowerPoint (Preview) from the menu bar in the Power BI service, as shown in the following image.
+When the report you want to export to PowerPoint is displayed on the canvas, select File > Export to PowerPoint from the menu bar in the Power BI service.

 You'll see a notification banner in the upper right corner of the Power BI service browser window that the report is being exported to PowerPoint.
 This might take a few minutes, and you can continue to work in Power BI while the report is being exported.

 Once complete, the notification banner changes to let you know that the Power BI service has finished the export process.